-The Associate in Applied Science degree in Criminal Justice is targeted at professionals in the protective services and the security industry as well as at persons interested in careers in these areas.
-The aim of the programme is to enhance the student’s professional competence to confront the challenges of crime, justice and public safety.
+The Associate in Applied Science degree in Criminal Justice targets professionals in the protective services and security industries as well as persons interested in careers in these areas.
+The aim of the programme is to enhance students’ knowledge, understanding and competence to confront the complex challenges encountered by professionals in crime, justice and public safety contexts.
 All credits earned in this programme will transfer to the Bachelor of Arts degree in Criminal Justice.

 Five (5) CSEC (CXC)/GCE O’Level subjects, inclusive of English A and mathematics, Grades 1,2,3* or A,B,C.

 Grade 3 accepted if attained in June 1998 or beyond.